GreetVerduyn/05-19_memory-game/README.md

 Of each image there are exactly two cards.
 The cards are placed in a random order.
 You get to turn them around.
 If you turned around two cards they either turn back so you can't see their image if they did not match.
 And if they did match they stay image face visible.

-### Must-have features
-- Clicking cards turns them around
-- Randomly position the cards
-- Readme, but that shouldn't even have to be said
-- Explanation on the page itself

 ### Nice-to-have features
 - Make it playable by keyboard